 - money laundering

 - illicit drug trafficking.

 Organised criminals capitalise on every opportunity to exploit technology to commit identity crime.
-They will use professionals or facilitators to help them commit their crimes, including information technology experts, individuals who specialise in identity theft or those who can steal credit card numbers and hand them off to someone who makes fake cards.
+They use professionals or facilitators to help them commit their crimes, including information technology experts, individuals who specialise in identity theft or those who can steal credit card numbers and give them to someone who makes fake cards.